Home / Heart Disease Treatment Manhattan NYC | New York Cardiac Problems Specialist

 A calcium-score screening heart test is most beneficial for anyone who has one or more of the following risk factors:

-Your treatment depends on what your NYC cardiologist determines as the underlying cause of your condition.
+Your heart disease treatment depends on what your NYC cardiologist determines as the underlying cause of your condition.
 For example, if you’re experiencing an infection, you need antibiotics.
 Other treatments may include:

 What Allergy Medicines Can I Safely Take if I Have Heart Disease or High Blood Pressure?